Bill Cartwright

-James William Cartwright (born July 30, 1957) is an American former professional basketball player and a former head coach of the Chicago Bulls of the National Basketball Association (NBA).
-A 7'1" (2.16 m) center, he played 16 seasons for the New York Knicks, Chicago Bulls and Seattle SuperSonics, helping the Bulls capture consecutive championships in the 1991, 1992 and 1993 seasons.
-He attended Elk Grove High School in Elk Grove, California, and played college basketball at the University of San Francisco.
+James William Cartwright (born July 30, 1957) is an American former professional basketball player and a former coach.
+A 7 ft 1 in center, he played 16 seasons in the National Basketball Association (NBA) for the New York Knicks, Chicago Bulls and Seattle SuperSonics, helping the Bulls capture consecutive championships in the 1991, 1992 and 1993 seasons.
+He attended Elk Grove High School in Elk Grove, California, and played college basketball for the San Francisco Dons.
+Following his playing career, he served as the head coach of the Chicago Bulls, the Osaka Evessa of the bj League and the Mexico men's national basketball team as well as an assistant coach for several years in the NBA.

-High school and college career
+Early life

+James William Cartwright was born to James and Marie Cartwright on July 30, 1957, in Lodi, California.

 In high school, Cartwright played basketball for the Elk Grove Thundering Herd under coach Dan Risley.

-In 1974 and 1975, he was named California High School State Basketball Player of the Year.
+With Cartwright on the squad, the team went undefeated in the 1973–1974 season and was named the best high school basketball team in California in both 1974 and 1975.
+In 1975, Elk Grove won the NorCal Tournament of Champions.
+In 1974 and 1975, Cartwright was named California High School State Basketball Player of the Year.
 In 1975, he was named California High School Sports Athlete of the Year.

-On March 6–8, 1975, Cartwright's Elk Grove High School team won the 29th Annual Tournament Of Champions in Oakland (predecessor of the California Interscholastic Federation State Basketball Championship).

 As a prep star, Cartwright was just as highly regarded as fellow preps Darryl Dawkins and Bill Willoughby.

+Cartwright graduated from Elk Grove High School in 1975.

+College basketball career

-Cartwright played college ball at the University of San Francisco and was a consensus second-team all-American in 1977 and 1979.
-During his time at USF, Cartwright played on one of the tallest starting lineups in collegiate history.
+Cartwright played college basketball at the University of San Francisco and was a consensus second-team all-American in 1977 and 1979.
+During the 1978/79 USF season, Cartwright played on one of the tallest starting lineups in collegiate history with the 7'1" Cartwright at center, the 7'0" Wallace Bryant at power forward, and the 6'10" Guy Williams at small forward.
 He graduated as the all-time leading scorer for the Dons, averaging 19.1 points and 10.2 rebounds per game.
 Cartwright led San Francisco to three trips to the NCAA tournament, to the first round in the 1977 and to the Sweet Sixteen in both 1978 and 1979.